BusFactor1Inc/evmas/README.md

 this be too big or small, change +jump-label-size+ to a number of bytes value.

-Source files must be ended with the assembler op .end.
+Source files must be ended with the assembler op .end to signal end of code.

 After assembly the Gas cost of the bytecode and the bytecode are printed.
 Labels and statistics are printed to Standard Error so the